When a loved one dies …

 Most requirements related to the death of a loved one will depend upon the status of your relationship.
 The following information is mainly directed to those who have lost a spouse or partner, but some can also apply to other people who are significant in our lives.

 Of course friends and family are a priority.
 But after this, you will need to inform a long list of organisations so a death certificate will be required.
 It you are using a funeral director, it is possible they will do this on your behalf.
 You will then need to make multiple certified copies of the certificate in order to use it with government departments, banks and other financial institutions, health funds, state transport authorities and more.
-Services Australia provides a very useful checklist including contact numbers.
+Services Australia provides a very useful checklist including contact numbers and the Australian Death Notification Service is a free government initiative to help you inform multiple organisations with a single online notification.

 Notifying Centrelink